How to calculate your WASSCE aggregate score?

 If this is a tedious process, you can use our WASSCE aggregate score calculator to check your aggregate score.
 It’s easier, faster, and fail-proof.

-How to calculate your WASSCE aggregate for your university programme of choice?
+How to calculate your WASSCE aggregate for university?

 Universities in Ghana require minimum credit passes (A1 to C6) in the core subjects and three relevant elective subjects for admission, with the total aggregate not exceeding 24.